flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

     ![Notification](../assets/feature-guides/hoppie/mcdu-notif.png "Notification"){loading=lazy}

 A logon can fail due to several reasons.
 One is that the controller does not provide CPDLC and the request times out after five minutes.
-An other reason can be that the request is rejected by ATC.
+Another reason can be that the request was rejected by ATC.
 A failed notification is indicated via a "NOTIF FAILED"

 !!! note "Failed notification to fictional station FBWA"
     ![Failed notification](../assets/feature-guides/hoppie/mcdu-notif-failed.png "Failed notification"){loading=lazy}

-To understand the reason for the failed notification check the the message record.
+To understand the reason for the failed notification, check the message record.

 !!! note "Message record of failed notification to fictional station FBWA"
     ![MSG RECORD](../assets/feature-guides/hoppie/mcdu-msglog.png "MSG RECORD"){loading=lazy}

-After a successful logon a "CURRENT ATC" message is shown on the DCDU which indicates the responsible ATC station.
+After a successful logon, a "CURRENT ATC" message is shown on the DCDU which indicates the responsible ATC station.

 !!! note "Successful connection to fictional station FBWA"
     ![Logged on to ATC](../assets/feature-guides/hoppie/dcdu-current-atc.png "Logged on to ATC"){loading=lazy}